By Manal Saadi for Pravda.RU

 Iran can use its new charisma plus its energy resources to attract the west, improve the situation in the country, offer a stability in Iraq and Syria and fill all the gaps where Saudi Arabia has failed.

 The two regional powers are playing a poker game… Will the winner take it all?

 Manal Saadi, of Saudi-Moroccan origins, is a postgraduate researcher in International Relations and Diplomacy at the Geneva-based UMEF University.
 She was attached to the Permanent Mission of Morocco to the UNoG and other Geneva-based IOs, as well as to the Permanent Mission of the GCC to the UN in Geneva.

 Israel and Saudi Arabia to strike Iran

-Posted by GPD on April 8, 2016, With 1692 Reads Filed under World.
+Posted by GPD on April 8, 2016, With 1697 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.